zhouxiaopang-9675/netbox/docs/plugins/development/views.md

 Additionally, a `render()` method is available for convenience.
 This method accepts the name of a template to render, and any additional context data you want to pass.
 Its use is optional, however.

+To control where the custom content is injected, plugin authors can specify an iterable of models by overriding the `models` attribute on the subclass.
+Extensions which do not specify a set of models will be invoked on every view, where supported.

 When a PluginTemplateExtension is instantiated, context data is assigned to `self.context`.
-Available data include:
+Available data includes:

 * `object` - The object being viewed (object views only)
 * `model` - The model of the list view (list views only)